niklasnorin/red-thesis/source/12-theory-linux-gpio-emuopt.md

 ## SysFS and GPIOlib for User Space GPIO Access
 While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system [@sysfs] at subdirectories of `/sys`.

-GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [@gpiofs].
+GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [@gpiolib].

 ![SysFS and GPIOlib \label{5_3}](source/figures/5_3.png)